How to check your Windows 11 edition (Home or Pro)

 Check Windows 11 edition with Command Prompt

-4. Check the edition from PowerShell
+4. Check your edition from PowerShell

 1. Open Start.